FRANCISCO FEJA FEJA

 The Guam Seal that we see all over the island, on flags and government letterheads, is the subject of some controversy.

 For years, a stateside woman named Helen Longyear Paul has been credited for the creation of the Guam flag, which includes this seal.
-She had entered her design in a flag contest begun by Naval Governor Roy Smith in 1917.
-The seal on that flag was adopted as the official seal of the government of Guam by Naval Governor Willis Bradley in 1930.
+Paul was a Navy wife who also taught in Guam's schools and she had entered her design in a flag contest begun by Naval Governor Roy Smith in 1917.

 I think it is safe to say, though, that both individuals had something to do with the existence of our Guam flag and seal as we have them today.